1. Help Center

-The purpose of this endpoint is to provide the cradle-to-gate footprint of an item, and the carbon savings achieved as a result of renting or buying the item used
+This endpoint provides the cradle-to-gate footprint of an item, and the carbon savings achieved as a result of circular actions like renting, repairing or buying a used item

 All inputs, outputs and defaults can be seen in the Convert goods and services technical API docs.